mtakeshi1/concurrencytests/README.md

 ## Test Scenario
 A test scenrio is a class sort of like a JUnit test case class, except that it uses a special runner (ActorSchedulerRunner) and have one or more methods annotated as Actors (@Actor, @Actors or @MultipleActors).
 Each of those will be executed by a separate thread and the test runner will try to find all possible scheduling combinations.

 ## Run
 A run is a scheduling combination until all of the actors terminate.
+Equivalent to a 'history' in this definition of [Link linearizability](https://en.wikipedia.org/wiki/Linearizability)

 ## Path
 A path of a run is a description of a single run, in terms of what thread run at each point.
+Basically the description of the run.

 ## Execution Tree
 In order to fully find all scheduling options, the runner mantains a tree where each node is a state that was reached and each 'link' represents selecting a particular actor to proceed leading to another node with the updated states.
+The execution tree contain all of the explored runs or histories.

 ## Actor
 An actor is basically a thread, managed by the scheduler.
 The actors are the basic working unit for the test, and you indicate them by the @Actor annotation.
 The scheduler will start the threads corresponding to each actor.
 (It is more clear looking at the examples).